atelechev/astrocadre/doc/follow-up.md

 ### May 8th, 2018

 * SV-009: - Deciced to remove the center screen position indicator from UI controls, because it does not bring much.
+  * Refactoring of all events processing into shared services.
+  * Removed last remainign enums in favor of string identifiers.

 ### Next Steps

+* SV-010: - Load available themes and layers lists from static JSON instead of using hardcoded in controls.

+#### Major Features

-* SV-009: - Extend UI controls:
+* Extend UI controls:
   * Search controls for constellation codes (and extensible for other): centers the view on the typed constellation
   * Center screen sky coordinates output in the UI

-#### Major Features

-* Refactor and improve: load controls from ThemeDefinitions, avoid hardcoded SelectableItem
 * Render Constellation names
 * Star names
 * Current position of the Sun and of the Moon (probably, the planets also)